 Tip

 There are also some built in functions for ODK Survey that can be used anywhere in the workbook.
-See the Forumla Functions for more details.
+See the Formula Functions for more details.

 In general, calculations are referenced in the condition column of survey worksheets.
 For example, suppose that on the survey page under the variable name birthday the user entered their birthday for a question of type date.
 The calculates worksheet might look like this: